-Transactions in foreign currencies, including purchases and sales of securities, income and expenses, are initially recorded at the functional currency rate ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are translated into US Dollars at exchange rates ruling on the date of the Statement of Financial Position.
-Realised and unrealised gains and losses on foreign currency transactions are recognised in the Statement of Comprehensive Income as 'Net gain/(loss) on foreign exchange' except where they relate to financial instruments where such amounts are included within 'Net gain/(loss) on financial assets and liabilities at fair value through profit or loss'.
-Non-monetary assets and liabilities, if any, are translated into US Dollars using exchange rates ruling on the date of the transaction.
-Income and expense items expressed in currencies other than US Dollars are translated at rates of exchange prevailing on the dates of such transactions.
+Transactions in foreign currencies, including purchases and sales of securities, Income and expenses, are initially recorded at the functional currency rate ruling at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are translated into US Dollar at exchange rates ruling on the date of the Statement of Financial Position.
+Realised and unrealised gains and losses on foreign currency transactions are charged or credited to the Statement of Comprehensive Income as 'Net gain/(loss) on foreign exchange' except where they relate to financial instruments where such amounts are included within 'Net gain/(loss) on financial assets and liabilities at fair value through profit or loss'.
+Non-monetary assets and liabilities, if any, are translated into US Dollar using exchange rates ruling on the date of the transaction.
+Income and expense items expressed in currencies other than US Dollar are translated at rates of exchange prevailing on the dates of such transactions.
 Differences arising on translation are included in the Statement of Comprehensive Income.

-G Due from and due to broker
+G Due from and due to brokers